hbulens/hbulens.Exam70487/README.md

 ### Solution ###

 The solution is divided into several folders, therefore grouping it into logical sets of projects:
-- Azure: contains the assemblies that use the Windows Azure platofrm
+- Azure: contains the assemblies that use the Windows Azure platform
 - Utilities: assemblies supporting the other projects in the solution
 - WCF: projects hosting and consuming WCF Services and WCF Data Services
 - Web APi: projects hosting and consuming Web API services